Finally, the most awaited WordPress 5.0 is out after a series of Betas and RCs.

-WordPress Gutenberg Editor also comes with text styling and formatting options, so that users can define the size, text color and background color of the text.
+WordPress Gutenberg Editor also comes with text styling and formatting options to let you define the size, text color, and background color of the text.

 Live HTML Preview

-Live HTML preview is a great new feature of Gutenberg editor that simplifies the use of HTML code within the body of the posts and the pages.
+Live HTML preview is another great new feature that simplifies the use of HTML code within posts’ and pages’ body.
 This custom block lets users add custom HTML into the post body (where needed) and preview it right inside the editor.

-- Built-in buttons which can be dragged and dropped anywhere inside the post
+- Built-in buttons that can be dragged and dropped anywhere inside the post

 - A separate block to embed social profiles